We believe in women in live music. - Lets stay tuned, connected and bold.

 looking for female crew members – whether they are looking for

-backliners in France or merch sellers in Germany, our Crewlist
+backliners in France or merch sellers in Germany, our CrewList

 aims at facilitating accessibility to qualified women working in